Atlanta Boy Choir: History

-Fletcher Wolfe continued to conduct the choir until the fall of 2001, when he retired and David White succeededhim.
+Fletcher Wolfe continued to conduct the choir until the fall of 2001, when he retired and David White succeeded him.
 Maestro White continued the choir's collaborations with the Atlanta Symphony Orchestra and other area arts organizations and led the choir on tours of Russia and Austria.
 However, controversy arose between the conductor and the board of directors, who felt that White was obligating the choir financially without board approval.
-The board agreed to raise US$50,000, but only managed to raise $10,000 and had to take out a loan on the choir's Ponce De Leon Avenue mansion.
+The board agreed to raise US$50,000, but only managed to raise $10,000 and had to take out a loan on the choir's Ponce De Leon Avenue spanish-revival mansion.
 In the summer of 2009, the board of directors dismissed Mr. White, and asked Fletcher Wolfe to return.

 Repertoire

-Over 50 years the Atlanta Boy Choir had a broad repertoire ranging from choral masterworks of early composers such as Giovanni Pierluigi da Palestrina and Claudio Monteverdi, to contemporary masterworks of such composers as Benjamin Britten and Krzysztof Penderecki.
+Over 50 years the Atlanta Boy Choir had a broad repertoire ranging from choral masterworks of early composers such as Giovanni Pierluigi da Palestrina and Claudio Monteverdi, to contemporary masterworks of such composers as Benjamin Britten, Randall Thompson, and Krzysztof Penderecki.
 The choir has collaborated numerous times with the Atlanta Symphony Orchestra, and with conductors Robert Shaw and Yoel Levi.

 Performances and concert tours

 According to the Boy Choir & Soloist Directory, the choir appeared before presidents, popes, foreign dignitaries, crowned heads of state, and U.S. soldiers. in 1961, the choir performed at the Palacio de Bellas Artes with the National Symphony Orchestra (Mexico) preceding the visit of newly elected U.S. President John F. Kennedy.
-In 2004, the Atlanta Boy Choir toured Greece as part of the 2004 Cultural Olympiad before the 2004 Summer Olympics in Athens. the choir has also visited England, Scotland, Wales, France, Germany, Italy, Switzerland, Austria, Belgium, Spain, Morocco, Hungary, Yugoslavia, Czechoslovakia, Finland, Russia, Portugal, Yugoslavia, Czechoslovakia, Canada, and Mexico.
+In 2004, the Atlanta Boy Choir toured Greece as part of the 2004 Cultural Olympiad before the 2004 Summer Olympics in Athens.
+The Fall 2005 season brought Carmina Burana back into the repertoire of the choir, as the performed alongside the Michael O'Neill Singers and the Atlanta Ballet at the Fabulous Fox Theater.
+On February 6, 2006, the Atlanta Boy Choir was honored to participate in a musical memorial service for Coretta Scott King, the late widow of Dr. Martin Luther King, Jr. at Ebenezer Baptist Church.
+In June of 2006, the Atlanta Boy Choir traveled to Italy, visiting Palestrina, Rome, Venice, Montepulciano, Siena, Florence, Assisi, and Pisa.
+On this tour, the choir sang portions of the Latin Mass for Pope Benedict XVI at St. Peter's Basilica in Vatican City.
+The choir has also visited England, Scotland, Wales, France, Germany, Italy, Switzerland, Austria, Belgium, Spain, Morocco, Hungary, Yugoslavia, Czechoslovakia, Finland, Russia, Portugal, Yugoslavia, Czechoslovakia, Canada, and Mexico.